astronomer/airflow-chart/README.md

 ```

 Run `kubectl port-forward svc/airflow-webserver 8080:8080 -n airflow`
-to port-forward the Airflow UI to http://localhost:8080/ to cofirm Airflow is working.
+to port-forward the Airflow UI to http://localhost:8080/ to confirm Airflow is working.

 **Build a Docker image from your DAGs:**